 Denon UMX |

 In 1972, D. H. Cooper, T. Shiga, and Denon released the UMX (Uniform Matrix) system.
-It is not compatible with any other matrix system, and has some stereo compatibility problems.
+It is not compatible with any other matrix system, and has some stereo compatibility problems with image shifting.
 It was used in Japan and eastern Asia, but practically nowhere else.
 This was originally billed as UMX.
-In 1974, Denon divided it into the 2-channel BMX, and the carrier disc UD4, which plays BMX without the decoder.
+In 1974, Denon divided it into the 2-channel BMX, and the carrier disc UD4, which plays BMX without the demodulator.
 Peter Scheiber offered the same matrix as an alternative, and CBS studied it as one of the "New Orleans" matrix ideas before settling on SQ.
-I normalized the equations, so all of them have the same amplitudes (the original equations did not).
+I normalized the equations (Σ), so all of them have the same amplitudes (the original equations did not).

 UD4 carrier contents (limited to 3 KHz bandwidth):